jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week1/1-3_Navigating_the_file_system.md

 ```
 $ pwd
 /home/jessicahill

+#or

+C:\Users\jesshill
 ```

 This notation is called a **path** and it describes the location, or the address, of my working directory within the file structure of a computer system.

-When I look in this directory (on a MAC), I see …
+When I look in this directory, I see …

 ```
 $ ls